 Try a New Way of Working

 Maybe you have got yourself into a rut in the way that you work, it could be time to try out new media.
-If you have never tried pastels maybe give them a go or branch into printmaking, it could give you inspiration for a new way of working.
+If you have never tried pastels it could be time to try them out or branch into printmaking, it could give you inspiration for a new way of working.

 Take a Class